-Often treated as a nuisance variable—or overlooked altoghether—the biological sex of an organism is an important factor affecting many aspects of the individual's ecology and behavior.
+Often treated as a nuisance variable—or overlooked altogether—the biological sex of an organism is an important factor affecting many aspects of the individual's ecology and behaviour.
 Among museum collection specimens, biased sex ratios could have serious implications for studies that rely on them.

 This study examines GBIF-mediated records of more than 2.4 million bird and mammal specimens from five major international museums.
-For birds, 20 per cent were male, 31 per cent female and 49 per cent unsexed, while mammals—likely easier to sex—only had 15 per cent unsexed specimens, and 44 per cent male and 41 per cent female.
+For birds, 20 per cent were female, 31 per cent male and 49 per cent unsexed, while for mammals—likely easier to sex—only 15 per cent of specimens were unsexed, 44 per cent were male and 41 per cent were female.

 This bias was not due to unsexed specimens being female.
 Even species that exhibit female-skewed ratios in the wild, showed male bias among specimens.
 The authors found no significant improvement in sex balance over the last 130 years.

-The most notable finding of the study was among the name-bearing type specimens (holo-, syn-, lecto-, and neotypes), where only 25 per cent of birds and 39 per cent of mammals were females.
+The most notable finding of the study was among the name-bearing type specimens (holotypes, syntypes, lectotypes, and neotypes), where only 25 per cent of birds and 39 per cent of mammals were females.